bravenewnerd/java-final-project/README.md

     now type javac *.java and hit enter.
 Your command line should pause for a second and then output an empty line. now type java Main and press enter
-    You should be good to go from there
+    You should be good to go from there press CTRL+C at any time to quit.
+If you have to do this, please send me the output that you get afterwards.